 We will close our festivities with Compline, inviting any who are able and willing to join us afterwards for a campout on the church grounds.
 It is sure to be a night to remember!

-We are hosting a parish-wide, potluck dinner called Supper of the Lamb on the grounds of our property on All Saints Day, Friday, November 1 at 6:00 p.m.
-There will be a family campout to follow.
+We are hosting a parish-wide, potluck dinner called Supper of the Lamb on All Saints Day, Friday, November 1 at 5:30 p.m.
+The Family Campout has been moved to Friday, November 8.